adrienneinnyc/fauxstlight-directory/README.md

 ### Gaps

-I didn't have time to add features like pagination, filtering, or search, or any front end testing.
+A glaring gap is lack of user permissions---right now, just anyone can add, edit, or delete an employee.
+I also didn't have time to add features like pagination, filtering, or search, or any front end testing.
 Error handling and form validations are also a little meager right now.
 I would have liked to add notifications/confirmations when a user deletes or add a user as well.
 Right now, the list updates, but the user would have to scroll to confirm the user is now part of the directory.